-Air fryer Turkey breast – a great alternative to roasting an entire turkey in the oven!
-Try this super simple recipe for a tender flavorful turkey roast in a fraction of the time it usually takes!
+Air fryer turkey breast is a great alternative to roasting an entire turkey in the oven.
+Try this super simple recipe for a tender, flavorful turkey roast in a fraction of the time it usually takes!

 This post may contain affiliate links.
 You can read my affiliate policy here.

 How to cook turkey breast in an air fryer

 Turkey is super healthy, low in fat, and a rich source of protein and vitamin B6, as well as the essential amino acid tryptophan.
 But unless you have a very large family you probably won’t be roasting a whole bird on a regular occasion.
 Luckily, turkey breast is quick easy to roast, and cooking it in the air fryer makes it even quicker and easier!

 Not only is air frying a great option for your Thanksgiving turkey, it also makes a great family dinner at any time of the year.

 Scroll down for the printable card for this air fryer turkey breast recipe, or read on for all the details!

 Quantities for all ingredients are given in the recipe card below.

 I usually use single split boneless turkey breast.
 You can air fry skin-on or skinless turkey breast, though I usually roast it skin-on, as it helps to keep the meat moist, and the crispy skin is delicious.

 If you have a big air fryer you could roast the whole bone-in breast, though expect it to take quite a bit longer than the times for the boneless breast in the recipe below.
 Use an instant read thermometer to check to see when it is done (more details on this below).